Mr-k-bear/enhance-data-view/README.md

 In some scenarios, you may only need to manipulate certain fields within a struct.
 In this case, you can use padding fields or manual layout to skip irrelevant data areas and achieve precise memory positioning.

-For example: accessing `foo` and `bar` from the 32-byte offset of the struct:
+For example: accessing `foo` and `bar` from the 32 byte offset of the struct:

 ```typescript
 import { defineStruct, defineProperty, definePadding, types } from "enhance-data-view";